-An online finance degree has the potential to set you up for an interesting and lucrative career.
-The best online degrees are flexible and offer good subject choices.
+An online finance degree or graduate certificate sets you up for an interesting and lucrative career.
+The best online programs are flexible and offer subject choice.

 - You can study online for a Bachelor of Commerce with a Finance major.

 - A 4-unit Graduate Certificate in Finance is a popular graduate course.

 - Online Master of Finance programs are also available for university graduates and experienced professionals.

 Finance students learn about the use of money, including how: (i) businesses raise and deploy capital (ii) individuals allocate savings and (iii) markets balance capital supply and demand.